codemod-com/intuita-vscode-extension/README.md

 ## How Does It Work?

-- **Codemod Registry -** A public database of code transformation bots, aka codemods, with 9 Intuita-backed high-quality ones built in partnership with Vercel specifically for Next.js upgrade.
+- **Codemod Registry -** A public database of code transformation bots, aka codemods, with 9 Intuita-backed high-quality ones built specifically for Next.js.
 - **Dry Run →  Review → Commit -** Intuita’s bots are double-reviewed for quality.
 Yet, we developed the “Dry-Run” mode to give you full control before applying changes to your code.
 If needed, dismiss faulty changes, commit the rest with one click, and handle exceptions later.
 - **Continuous Improvement -** Bots & AI make mistakes.
 Our one-click issue report, with some context included, makes reporting & improving mistakes in our bots & AI a breeze.